Table of Contents

 How to go to Peradeniya botanical garden

-Peradeniya botanical garden lies on the Kandy-Colombo main road, and it is a short distance away from Kandy city and the drive lasts around 20 minutes, on the Kandy-Colombo new road but if you take the Kandy-Colombo old road the journey might be prolonged as much as 3o minutes due to the traffic congestion.
+Peradeniya botanical garden lies on the Kandy-Colombo main road, and it is a short distance away from Kandy city the drive lasts around 20 minutes, on the Kandy-Colombo new road but if you take the Kandy-Colombo old road the journey might be prolonged as much as 30 minutes due to the traffic congestion.

 Udawattekele is a patch of rainforest essentially attributed to the Kandyan King.
-This nature reserve is located near the Kandy city, right behind the tooth relic temple.
-The park occupies the huge land with very high commercial value, which spreads over 257 acres.
-Udawattekele had been the official residence of a Brahmin known as “Senkada”, who lived in a cave located the forest.
+This nature reserve is located near Kandy city, right behind the tooth relic temple.
+The park occupies a huge land with very high commercial value, which spreads over 257 acres.
+Udawattekele had been the official residence of a Brahmin known as “Senkada”, who lived in a cave located in the forest.
 The Kandy King made it his royal garden.

-The bio-diversity of the forest is deteriorated over the last several centuries mainly due to human activities such as illegal logging and hunting.
-The forest is a protected area since 1856 and under the purview of the forest department.
+The biodiversity of the forest is deteriorated over the last several centuries mainly due to human activities such as illegal logging and hunting.
+The forest is a protected area since 1856 and is under the purview of the forest department.